 By creating an official document that highlights exactly what words should be used throughout, you’re creating processes that can be used during any eLearning course creation.
 Consistency in phrasing throughout the course will make for cleaner translations for your users.

 Mistake: Multitude of Voice Talents

 Many characters and voice talents can make for a fun, creative course, but can also complicate the translation process.
 For your translations, you need to hire the same number of voice talents that you hired for your English version.

 Many voice talents charge a minimum fee, even for a small speaking role.
 If the English language version of your course has 6 characters, and you need to translate it into 3 additional languages – you already need to hire 24 different voice talents.
 A multitude of voice talents can turn your course translation into a costly ordeal.

-Three people gives you space for a narrator, and two characters.
+Three people give you space for a narrator and two characters.
 Two characters and a narrator can accomplish nearly any conversation that you need to include in your eLearning course.
 By using fewer voice talent, you can save money and decrease the amount of time it takes to translate your eLearning course.

 Mistake: Poor File Management

 Many times, a company hands over an English language course without any of the media assets used to create the course.
 Text added on top of an image can be useful to provide context, but it will also need to be translated with the rest of the course content.